DC801/BM-Badge/SD_Card/MAGE/README.md

 - `map`

 Except for the player name, all [entity properties](#entity-properties) are reset to their original values when a new map is loaded.

+If `map` is the current map, this action will reload the current map.
+(This behavior is equivolent to pressing XOR + MEM3, or F1 + F8 on desktop.)

 When a player walks through a doorway or otherwise triggers a map load, you should probably set the [warp state](#warp_state-string) variable before using the `LOAD_MAP` action.